• Skip to primary navigation

 Storage

-Store additional hot cocoa in an airtight container for several days (3-5 days)
+Store additional hot cocoa in an airtight container in the refrigerator for several days (3-5 days)

 Reader Interactions